 His real name was Irving Darius Hadley, but everyone called him “Bump,” after a popular storybook character from that era named Bumpus.
 Hadley was born in Lynn, MA on July 5, 1904 and attended Brown University.
 He would go 14-6 during his rookie season with the Senators but Washington’s 89 victories that year would leave them in third place behind both the Yankees and the Philadelphia A’s.
 Those two teams would pretty much dominate the junior circuit for the next 15 seasons while the Senators would not make it back to a World Series until 1965, when they were known as the Minnesota Twins.
 Hadley would pitch for Washington until 1932, when he was traded to the White Sox, who quickly traded him to the Browns.
 He would then lose 20 games in both the 1932 and ’33 seasons for St Louis and find himself back with the Senators, by 1935.
 That’s when fortune shined upon him.

-Hadley remained in pinstripes until 1940 and won four rings during his stay.
+Hadley remained in pinstripes until 1940 and won four rings during his stay in New York.
 Though he was overshadowed by Hall-of-Famers, Red Ruffing, and Lefty Gomez on that great Yankee pitching staff, Hadley played a significant role in that team’s success, going 46-26 in the four World champion seasons and 2-1 in those postseasons.
 After falling to 3-5 in 1940, the Yankees sold Hadley to the New York Giants.
 The 1941 season would be his last in the majors.
 He later became a pioneer and very popular television broadcaster for the Boston Red Sox and Boston Braves.
 He died unexpectedly of a heart attack in 1963, at the age of 58.
 His overall big league record was 161-165.

 The Yankees purchased today’s Pinstripe Birthday Celebrant from the San Francisco Giants during their 1972 spring training season and I could never figure out why.
 Hal Lanier had been the weak-hitting decent fielding starting shortstop for the Giants for the previous eight seasons but the Yankees already had their own weak-hitting, decent-fielding shortstop in Gene “the Stick” Michael.
 What that Yankee team really needed was a starting third baseman with some pop in his bat to compete with their AL East rivals.
 The previous year, New York had started Jerry Kenney at the hot corner while Baltimore had perennial All Star Brooks Robinson and the Red Sox, the hard-hitting Rico Petrocelli as starting third basemen.